Methw/support/src/content/getting-started/mycrypto-help-and-quicktips.md

 34. Keystore File (UTC / JSON): This is encrypted by your password.
 It matches the format used by Mist so you can easily import it in the future

-35. MyCrypto is client-side / serverless.
+35. ClassicEtherWallet is client-side / serverless.
 We are 100% open source & audit-able by all

 36. MyCrypto supports viewing & sending all ERC-20 Tokens.
 You can add them yourself